Chart Color Schemes

 The level of cultural diversity witnessed in Wallan was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Wallan's population shows above-average cultural diversity, with 20.4% born overseas and 19.4% speaking a language other than English at home.
-Christianity is the predominant religion in Wallan, accounting for 43.9%.
-Notably, the category 'Other' comprises 5.4%, higher than Greater Melbourne's 2.3%.
+Christianity is the predominant religion in Wallan, comprising 43.9% of its population.
+Notably, the 'Other' religious category comprises 5.4%, higher than Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity